 From a business perspective, your best-kept secrets are often your salon and your services…and that’s not a good thing!

-Today, it isn’t enough to be the best at what you do and thus expect to turn your business into a roaring success – no matter how many Facebook inspirational quotes tell you otherwise.
+Today, it simply isn’t enough to be the best at what you do and thus expect to turn your business into a roaring success – no matter how many Facebook inspirational quotes tell you otherwise.

 If your business is the best-kept secret in your trading area, then you’ll never reach your full business potential.

 To reach your trading goals, it takes consistent, well-planned marketing that will let people know about your salon and what you offer; even after they’ve become your clients.
 But does that marketing have to cost you and arm or a leg?

 No, it doesn’t.
 You have options to suit even the tiniest budget.

 Marketing and Advertising.
 What’s the difference?

 First, let’s get clear on one thing – marketing and advertising are not the same things.

 Relying solely on paid advertising to grow your business could be very expensive.
 However, the good news is that many highly effective client attraction and retention marketing strategies can be implemented on a shoestring budget.

 Let’s take a look at some of these easy on the pocket marketing strategies that you can use to ensure your salon and services don’t remain the best-kept secret in town.